xboltzmann/home/docs/includes/vocabulary.md

-*[numinosity]: something that is defined by one's soul and not be the collective *[dogma]: living with the results of other people's thinking-expectations-beliefs *[articulo mortis]: at the point of death
+*[numinosity]: something that is defined by one's soul and not be the collective *[dogma]: living with the results of other people's thinking-expectations-beliefs *[articulo mortis]: at the point of death *[inhibitions]: an inner impediment to free activity, expression, or functioning; a mental process imposing restraint upon behavior or another mental process (such as a desire)